N4 (South Africa): North West

-As the R104 provides access to the Rustenburg Central Business District, the N4 turns south-east and bypasses the city centre to the south, becoming a four-lane dual carriageway.
-Adjacent to the Waterfall Mall of Rustenburg, the N4 meets the R24 Road, which provides access to the cities of Magaliesburg, Krugersdorp and Johannesburg in the south-east.
-From the R24 interchange, the N4 continues east-south-east for 6 kilometres to the town of Kroondal, where it meets the R104 Road again.
+As the R104 provides access to the Rustenburg Central Business District, the N4 turns south-east and bypasses the city centre to the south as a two-lane single carriageway freeway.
+Adjacent to the Waterfall Mall of Rustenburg, the N4 meets the R24 road, which provides access to the cities of Magaliesburg, Krugersdorp and Johannesburg in the south-east.
+From the R24 interchange, the N4 continues east-south-east for 6 kilometres to the town of Kroondal, where it meets the R104 road again.

-From Kroondal, the N4 continues eastwards for 36 kilometres, encountering the Marikana Toll Plaza, bypassing Mooinooi, to reach the town of Modderspruit (Bapong), where it meets the R556 Road which provides access to the resort of Sun City next to the Pilanesberg.
-It proceeds eastwards for 8 kilometres to reach an interchange with the R512 Road, which provides access to the city of Brits in the north and the city of Randburg (part of Johannesburg) via the western side of the Hartbeespoort Dam in the south.
+From Kroondal, the N4 continues eastwards for 36 kilometres, encountering the Marikana Toll Plaza and becoming a four-lane dual carriageway, bypassing Mooinooi, to reach the town of Modderspruit (Bapong), where it meets the R556 road which provides access to the resort of Sun City next to the Pilanesberg.
+It proceeds eastwards for 8 kilometres to reach an interchange with the R512 road, which provides access to the city of Brits in the north and the city of Randburg (part of Johannesburg) via the western side of the Hartbeespoort Dam in the south.

-The N4 proceeds eastwards for 7 kilometres to reach an interchange with the R511 Road, which provides access to the cities of Brits and Thabazimbi in the north and the city of Sandton (part of Johannesburg) via Hartbeespoort central to the south.
-The N4 proceeds eastwards for 13 kilometres to encounter the Brits Toll Plaza and crosses into the Gauteng Province just south of Ga-Rankuwa.
+The N4 proceeds eastwards for 7 kilometres to reach an interchange with the R511 road, which provides access to the cities of Brits and Thabazimbi in the north and the city of Sandton (part of Johannesburg) via Hartbeespoort central to the south.
+The N4 proceeds eastwards for 13 kilometres to encounter the Brits Toll Plaza and cross into the Gauteng Province just south of Ga-Rankuwa.

 Gauteng

 The N4 enters the City of Tshwane and becomes the northern section of the Pretoria Bypass.

-From the Gauteng Province Border, the N4 proceeds eastwards for 16 kilometres, becoming a dual carriageway with 2 lanes in each direction, to reach an interchange with the R80 Highway (Mabopane Highway), which connects Mabopane and Soshanguve in the north with Pretoria in the south.
+From the Gauteng Province border, the N4 proceeds eastwards for 16 kilometres to reach an interchange with the R80 highway (Mabopane Highway), which connects Mabopane and Soshanguve in the north with Pretoria in the south.
 The N4 proceeds eastwards for 10 kilometres to meet the R566, which provides access to the Annlin Suburb and to Wonderboom Airport.
-The N4 continues for another 12 kilometres eastwards to reach an interchange with the N1 Highway south of the N1's Pumulani Toll Plaza.
-The N4 encounters the Doornpoort Toll Plaza right before joining the N1.
+The N4 continues for another 12 kilometres eastwards to pass through the Doornpoort Toll Plaza and reach an interchange with the N1 highway south of the N1's Pumulani Toll Plaza.